Welcome to the Guide to Everything eLearning! The resources, activities and assignments on this site are designed to be

 Thirty-two percent of all higher education students now take at least one class online, with the number of college students in online courses reaching 6.7 million this year alone according to a study conducted by Babson Survey Research Group.
 Many higher education administrators are unaware of the components of successful eLearning programs, courses and support services, and as they become a greater part of the higher education landscape, understanding how to administer an institution that utilizes such programs and courses is critical.

-This course consists of a series of levels.
-Each level will provide resources, activities, and assessments that will provide you with every opportunity to gain a rich understanding of the field of eLearning (or as much as is possible in an 8 week course!)
+This course consists of a series of Topics.
+There will be resources, activities, and assessments that will provide you with every opportunity to gain a rich understanding of the field of eLearning (or as much as is possible in an 8 week course!)

 The Topics in this course are:

 - Topic 1: Welcome & A Brief History of Distance Learning